Best Places to Retire in Asia in 2025

 Indonesia

-The Retirement KITAS scheme, as it is called, allows you to reside in Indonesia for up to five years if you can show a stable pension income of no less than US$3,000 monthly and show you have access to at least US$50,000 in savings in a bank account in your name.
+The Retirement KITAS scheme allows you to reside in Indonesia for up to five years if you can show a stable pension income of no less than US$3,000 monthly and show you have access to at least US$50,000 in savings in a bank account in your name.

 If you don’t have US$50,000 in savings, you can apply for an Indonesian retirement visa with proof of a pension fund of US$3,000 monthly.
 However, your visa will only be valid for one year, and you’ll have to renew it yearly (for up to five years).

-While this is a great way to spend a few years enjoying Bali and beyond, Indonesia taxes worldwide income for residents, which is why we suggest careful financial planning to manage your global income efficiently.
+While this is a great way to spend a few years enjoying life in Bali, Indonesia taxes worldwide income for residents, which is why we suggest careful financial planning to manage your global income efficiently.

-Thailand often tops the list for retirees due to its affordable cost of living and welcoming culture.
+Thailand often tops the list for retirees due to its affordable cost of living, great weather, laid back lifestyle and welcoming culture.
 However, Vietnam is usually cheaper.

 Singapore is considered the safest country in Asia.
 Retirees moving to Singapore can enjoy low crime rates, efficient public services and a stable government.